-You can submit a new grant application in any future grant opportunities under the program.
-You should include new or revised information to address any weaknesses that may have prevented your previous application from being successful.
+You can submit a new application for the same grant (or a similar grant) in any future grant opportunities under the program.
+You should include new or more information to address any weaknesses that may have prevented your previous application from being successful.